Learn about BubCap Home Button Covers

 BubCap Pro is our new aluminum home button cover recommended for heavy-duty button-blocking needs.
 Great for kiosks and dedicated educational iDevices.

-BubCaps are not compatible with the iPhone 5S Touch ID fingerprint identity sensor.
+BubCaps are not compatible with Touch ID, Apple's fingerprint identity sensor.

 Do I remove the BubCap when my child isn't using my device?